 “And thinking about Mick’s?”
 Her face was full of desperate.
 “Not the stupid fucking show, but our restaurant Mick’s?”
 The tears were there.
 “Keeps me from thinking this,” she tapped on the two-million-dollar briefcase, “is going to get me killed before I can see myself as something more than a bayou bimbo bikini model and a hot-pants delivery girl on a crotch-rod TV show.”
 She put her hand under her nose and turned away.
 “If that’s all there is to my story I’m gonna be beaucoup pissed.”

-Bobby reached up, unhooked their shirts from the top of the canopy, handed her the dry, turquoise tank with one hand and jacked the Stinger wide open into the channel with the other.
+Bobby reached up, unhooked their shirts from the top of the canopy, handed her the dry, turquoise tank with one hand and jacked the Scat wide open into the channel with the other.
 “I’d like to stick around a little longer myself.”

 “The way you drive?”
 She snort laughed, white knuckled the ohmigawd bar.
 “Good luck with that.”